Super Gluu User Guide#

-In the Settings tab, there are options to configure the PIN or TouchID.
+In the Settings tab, there are options to configure the passcode or TouchID.

 Super Gluu can receive push notifications from Gluu Servers.
 The server can send an enrollment or authentication request to the application, as if it scanned the QR code directly.